Money Mindset Wealth + Finance

 Now I’m not a financial advisor or expert and you definitely shouldn’t take this post as financial advice.

-But I am a 35-year-old single female homeowner with no debt or car payment, and I’m able to save and comfortably invest over $1000 monthly.
+But I am in my 30s, a single female homeowner with no debt or car payment, and I’m able to save and comfortably invest over $1000 monthly.

 And I did this making only 65K a year.